vikramparalkar/rDNA-Mapping-Genomes/README.md

 The contents of the gzipped tarball files are as follows:

-1. **Human_rDNA_genome_v1.0.tar.gz**: Contains *hg38* genome masked for rDNA-like regions, with reference NCBI KY962518.1 rDNA sequence modified (as described in preprint) and inserted as an additional chrR.
+1. **Human_rDNA_genome_v1.0.tar.gz**: Contains *hg38* genome masked for rDNA-like regions, with reference NCBI Genbank KY962518.1 rDNA sequence modified (as described in preprint) and inserted as an additional chrR.
       * *hg38-rDNA_v1.0.fa* and *hg38-rDNA_v1.0.fa.fai*

 2. **Human_rDNA_annotation_v1.0.tar.gz**: Contains standard RefSeq annotation for hg38 with additional annotations for chrR.
 Snapgene file containing nucleotide sequence and annotation regions for modified reference NCBI Genbank KY962518.1 rDNA sequence.